Signed Into Law

 Which agencies enforce HB3711?

-HB3711 is enforced by Attorney General's Office (Open Records Division), District Attorneys, Criminal District Attorneys and County Attorneys.
+HB3711 is enforced by Attorney General's Office (Open Records Division), County Attorneys, Criminal District Attorneys and District Attorneys.

 Q

-The compliance urgency for HB3711 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB3711 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q